MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

     ```powercfg /SETACVALUEINDEX SCHEME_BALANCED SUB_NONE CONNECTIVITYINSTANDBY 1```

+> [!NOTE]
+> If you upgrade the version of Windows 10 on your Surface Studio 2 (for example, you upgrade from Windows 10 20H2 to 21H1), you will need to follow these instructions again to enable WOL.

 ## Advanced scenarios

 Depending on the type of Ethernet adapter used by target devices, some additonial IT configuration may be required.